Equine -Assisted Occupational Therapy

 When equine movement is part of treatment, the client engages in activities specifically designed to challenge their motor and sensory systems.
 Improved balance, mobility, integration of sensory information, and communication help the client to function more successfully.
 The skilled therapist directs the horse’s movement and carefully grades the sensory input in a controlled natural environment.
 Whether PT, OT, or Speech treatment, the client benefits from a foundation, which is established through the movement of the horse to improve neurological function and sensory processing.
 This foundation will be generalized to a wide range of functional skills.
 In addition to utilizing the horse, the therapist uses specific interventions to target deficit areas in order to improve fine & gross motor skills, social skills, communication, and cognition.

-So, what is the difference between "therapeutic horseback riding", "adaptive riding", and "hippotherapy"?
+So, what is the difference between "therapeutic horseback riding", "adaptive riding", "horse therapy" and "hippotherapy"?

 "Therapeutic horseback riding" is more appropriately called "adaptive riding".
 It is conducted by an equine specialist (NOT usually a therapist) and uses equine-assisted activities for the purpose of contributing positively to the physical, emotional and social well-being of people with a variety of challenges.
 The focus is to provide recreation & leisure opportunities to individuals who may not be able to participate in standard horseback riding lessons.
 If not completed by a licensed therapist, it should not be deemed "therapeutic", due to the fact that a riding instructor is not trained, certified and/or licensed to be appropriately and/or safely addressing cognitive, physical, emotional or social limitations.